paofrencillo/WEB-APP/README.md

 Check the Web App here ==> https://paopaolopaoloo.github.io/WEB-APP/admission/home/home.html

-For Login Forms use this email add and password (FOR DEVELOPMENT ONLY):
+For Login Forms use this email add and password (FOR DEVELOPMENT USE ONLY):
   Email Address: test@email.com
   Password: 123